-EMYA2025 Annual Conference and Awards Ceremony
+EMYA2026 Annual Conference and Awards Ceremony

-Organised by the European Museum Forum and hosted by the Sybir Memorial Museum in Białystok, the winner of the Council of Europe Museum Prize in 2024, the EMYA2025 Annual Conference and Awards Ceremony will bring together members of the EMYA community including former candidates, partners and friends, in addition to the EMYA2025 nominee museums.
+Organised by the European Museum Forum and hosted by Euskararen Etxea and its Basque Language Interpretation Centre —the 2025 winner of the Council of Europe Museum Prize— this event will bring together the EMYA community: past candidates and winners, partners, friends, and this year’s nominee museums.

 European Museum of the Year Award